 This page describes the advanced integration that may be done in enabling SAML SSO on Chrome Devices.
-This feature is not yet launched, but this document is published in advance for the benefit of partners, SAML SSO vendors and IT administrators.
-The integration described in this document are not mandatory for the feature to work, once it is launched.
-For basic information on how
+This article is intended for partners, SAML SSO vendors and IT administrators.
+The integration described in this document is not mandatory for the feature to work.
+For basic information on how SAML SSO can be enabled for Chrome Devices, please refer to this article.

 Chrome Credentials Passing API